 Every single ingredient that we use in our dishes, ranging from meat and poultry to vegetables and spices, is very carefully chosen from a handful of trusted suppliers, many of whom we have worked with for several years, and where the quality is extremely high.

 The way we see it, if the ingredients are fantastic, our job is far simpler.
 If you have any queries about specific ingredients, do get in touch.

 Is your chicken free range?

 Our chicken is not free range.
 For us, finding the right chicken isn’t simply about choosing free range, it’s about working closely with suppliers we know and trust.
 It’s about quality, provenance and traceability.
-For example, we can trace each and every chicken back to the exact farm where it was born and the feed is a nutritious mix of whole grains Welfare is top of our agenda, and we are proud that our chickens are reared in the UK and EU according to a scheme similar to the UK’s Red Tractor Farm Assurance Poultry Scheme.
+For example, we can trace each and every chicken back to the exact farm where it was born and the feed is a nutritious mix of whole grains.
+We are proud that our chickens are reared in the UK and EU according to a scheme similar to the UK’s Red Tractor Farm Assurance Poultry Scheme.
 As part of this scheme, our supplier is independently audited and audited by ourselves to ensure the high welfare and quality standards we have always adhered to are maintained.

 How many people does each pack serve?